San Dimas station

-San Dimas is an under construction light rail station in the Los Angeles Metro Rail system.
+San Dimas station is an at-grade light rail station in the Los Angeles Metro Rail system.
 The station is located on San Dimas Avenue near its intersection with Bonita Avenue along the Pasadena Subdivision right of way in San Dimas, California.
-It will be served by the A Line.
-It is currently under construction as part of the Foothill Extension and is slated to open in 2025.
+It is served by the A Line.
+As the second station on the Foothill Extension Phase 2B to Pomona project, it was officially dedicated with a ceremony on June 7, 2025, featuring regional politicians and a celebration for the general public.
+It opened on September 19, 2025.